 Ms. Reyes authored, “Deliver Us from our Protectors: Accountability for Violations Committed by Humanitarian Aid Staff against Refugee Women and Children,” which was published in the summer 2009 edition of the University of San Francisco Law Review.
 She holds a Bachelor of Arts in rhetoric and classical civilizations from the University of California, Berkeley, a Master of Arts in international affairs (concentrating on conflict and security and governance and rights) from The New School, and a Juris Doctorate from the University of San Francisco School of Law.
 Ms. Reyes is licensed to practice law in the State of California.

-Daniela Alulema is the administrative coordinator for the Center for Migration Studies (CMS).
+Daniela Alulema is the research and administrative coordinator for the Center for Migration Studies (CMS).
 In 2015, Ms. Alulema received her Master of Arts in the Urban Policy Analysis and Management Program at The New School.
 She obtained her bachelor’s degree in Accounting from Baruch College, CUNY in 2007.
 Ms. Alulema currently serves as a board member in the New York State Youth Leadership Council, where she also served as media and budgeting coordinator from 2009 to 2011.
 Originally from Quito, Ecuador, Ms. Alulema is fluent in Spanish and enjoys to travel.

 Aimee Wenyue Chen is the editorial and production assistant for the Center for Migration Studies (CMS).
 Prior to joining CMS, Ms. Chen consulted for the Bulgarian government’s refugee agency on best practices and trends in refugee response, and worked with a local Japanese government in immigrant integration.
 She has also coordinated outreach for a social enterprise focusing on refugee employment, as well as conducted research in Turkey on the gendered impact of policy on urban refugees.